factorhouse/rfx/README.md

 It integrates seamlessly with vanilla React, popular wrapper libraries like [uix](https://github.com/pitch-io/uix) or even [Reagent](https://github.com/reagent-project/reagent).

+**Note:** Documentation is a work in progress!

+See also:

+* [HSX](https://github.com/factorhouse/hsx) - a ClojureScript library for writing React components using Hiccup syntax.

 ## License

 Distributed under the Apache 2.0 License.